grindsa/o2_scrap/README.md

 2. move the "o2_scrap" subfolder into the directory your script is located

 ### Usage
+#### for mobile contracts
 you need to import o2_scrap into your script
 ```
 > from o2_scrap import O2mobile
 ```

-create a new instance of DKBRobo and assing this object to a local variable
+create a new instance of O2mobile class and assign the object to a local variable
 ```
 > O2M = O2mobile()
 ```